hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 QMK keycodes are here: <https://github.com/hajimen/qmk_firmware/blob/p2ppcb/docs/keycodes.md>

-CAUTION: The QMK keycodes of the latest master branch are not valid in the P2PPCB codebase.
-The codebase is much older than the latest master branch.

 By including the keycodes on your KLE file, P2PPCB can help you much.
 Just write the keycode (of layer 0) on the key's front-left legend.
 Front-center legend is layer 1, and front-right legend is layer 2.